Text-guided multi-property molecular optimization with a diffusion language model: Methodology

-\textbf{IUPAC Nomenclature in Organic Chemistry}. $\,$ The international union of pure and applied chemistry (IUPAC) \cite{iupac1992international} nomenclature system provides standardized naming conventions for chemical compounds, which is crucial for avoiding ambiguities arising from common or trivial names.
-This is particularly crucial in organic chemistry, where compound complexity can make identification challenging.
-When optimizing molecules guided by textual descriptions, we use the IUPAC names instead of SMILES strings to represent fragments, simultaneously complementing IUPAC information of the source molecules as molecular semantic representations.
-As shown in Fig. ~\ref{fig:IUPAC}, on the one hand, IUPAC names provide a detailed and hierarchical description of a molecule's structure, including functional groups, stereochemistry, branching, and chain length.
-This level of granularity can potentially enhance the precision of the generative process, especially when targeting specific chemical properties or structures.
-On the other hand, IUPAC nomenclature conventions provide more semantic information compared to SMILES.
-This is because they are more structured and descriptive than SMILES strings which feature a linear text format merely based on connectivity.
-The rich semantic details allow IUPAC names to convey more precise chemical information, making them more interpretable and suitable for language models that benefit from understanding chemical semantics.
+\textbf{IUPAC nomenclature in organic chemistry}. $\,$ The international union of pure and applied chemistry (IUPAC) \cite{iupac1992international} nomenclature system provides standardized naming conventions for chemical compounds, which is crucial for avoiding ambiguities arising from common or trivial names.
+When optimizing molecules guided by textual descriptions, we represent fragments using IUPAC names instead of SMILES, and also use the IUPAC information of the source molecules as semantic representations.
+As shown in Fig. \ref{fig:IUPAC}, IUPAC names offer a hierarchical description of molecular structure, covering functional groups, stereochemistry, branching, and chain length.
+This finer granularity can improve the precision of generation, especially when targeting specific chemical properties or structures.
+Compared with the linear, connectivity-based SMILES format, IUPAC nomenclature carries clearer semantic information and is more interpretable for language models.
+For example, the SMILES \textit{C(=O)O} does not explicitly indicate a carboxyl group to a general language model.
+In contrast, the descriptive nature of IUPAC names allows models to better capture chemical meaning.
+Notably, we employ an external tool\footnote{\url{https://www.chemtools.cn/iupac/smilesToIupac.HTML}} to convert SMILES strings into IUPAC names.

-\textbf{Textual Description Generation}. $\,$ In addition to physical structure information, we consider the desired optimized chemical properties.
+\textbf{Textual description generation}. $\,$ In addition to physical structure information, we consider the desired optimized chemical properties.
 Specifically, the original numerical property values and the changes between MMPs are supplemented into one textual description.
 Utilizing the above tools, we generate a textual description saturated with detailed molecular structure and rich semantic information.
 The grammatical template for textual description is as below:

-\textbf{\textit{The target molecule is optimized from [IUPAC name of source molecule] comprising that [IUPAC name of fragment 1] and [IUPAC name of fragment 2] links via a [bond type] bond, $\cdots$.
-Its [property 1] [change verb + value/range], [property 2] [change verb + value/range] $\cdots$.}}
+\textbf{\textit{The target molecule is optimized from {[IUPAC name of source molecule]} comprising that {[IUPAC name of fragment 1]} and {[IUPAC name of fragment 2]} links via a {[bond type]} bond, $\cdots$.
+Its {[property 1] [change verb + value/range]}, {[property 2] [change verb + value/range]} $\cdots$.}}

 For instance, the target molecule C\#CCOC(=O)c1ccccc1O can be described as: \textit{The target molecule is optimized from ethyl 2-hydroxybenzoate comprising that ethanol and 2-hydroxybenzaldehyde links via a O C SINGLE bond.
 Its logd changes between (0.3, 0.5], its solubility is about 2.442, and its clint is less than 1.904}.